 QUALITY MATTERS – why manage quality?

-Programme Lead, Chris Smith PCQI, asks why it's important to manage quality and the value effective quality management has for an organisation.
-The effective management of quality not only creates value for an organisation and its stakeholders but also manages its...
+Programme Lead, Chris Smith PCQI, asks why manage quality and the value effective quality management has for an organisation.
+The effective management of quality not only creates value for an organisation and its stakeholders but also manages its exposure to risk and...

-Joseph Moses Juran was born in Romania in 1904 and emigrated to USA in 1912, where he lived until reaching the age of 103 (in 2008).
-He was an engineer and management consultant who is widely regarded as the founding father of many of the key quality management...
+Joseph Juran was born in Romania in 1904 and emigrated to USA in 1912, where he lived until reaching the age of 103 (in 2008).
+Joseph Juran was an engineer and management consultant who is widely regarded as the founding father of many of the key quality management...

 Spotlight on… W Edward Deming